fireblocks/ts-sdk/docs/apis/ConsoleUserApi.md

 # **getConsoleUsers**
 > GetConsoleUsersResponse getConsoleUsers()

-get console users from the current tenant
+Get console users for your tenant

 ### Example